Real Estate Careers

 - Activate your license under a licensed Florida broker

-The total timeline from starting your coursework to having an active license is typically 8–16 weeks.
-The total cost is $500–$800.
+The typical timeline from starting coursework to holding an active license is 8 to 16 weeks.
+Total cost runs $500 to $800.
 At 18, you can legally represent buyers and sellers in one of the most active real estate markets in the country.

 Can you actually succeed as a real estate agent at 18?

-The honest answer: yes, but your early strategy needs to account for the perception gap.
-Many buyers and sellers — particularly older ones — will question whether a teenage agent has the experience to handle their transaction.
-This is a real obstacle, and pretending otherwise doesn't help you.
+The honest answer is yes, but your early strategy needs to account for the perception gap.
+Many buyers and sellers, particularly older ones, will question whether a teenage agent has the experience to handle their transaction.
+That is a real obstacle, and pretending otherwise does not help you.

 - Join a team.
 Attaching yourself to an established agent or team instantly adds credibility.
 You benefit from their brand and systems while building your own track record.
 This is the single best move an 18-year-old agent can make.

 - Target peers and their networks.
-Your natural sphere of influence — friends, family, social connections — may be buying starter homes, relocating for college, or needing property management for investment properties.
-Work that network aggressively.
+Your natural sphere of influence (friends, family, social connections) may be buying starter homes, relocating for college, or needing property management for investment properties.
+Work that network hard.

 - Become a specialist.
 Pick a niche that plays to your strengths.
-Young agents often excel with social media marketing, first-time buyer education, and digital lead generation — areas where their tech fluency is a genuine advantage.
+Young agents often do well with social media marketing, first-time buyer education, and digital lead generation, because their tech fluency is a genuine advantage in those areas.

-- Out-work, out-hustle, out-follow-up.
-Energy and responsiveness are competitive advantages at any age — and young agents often have more of both than veterans with established books of business.
+- Out-work and out-follow-up.
+Energy and responsiveness are competitive advantages at any age.
+Young agents often have more of both than veterans with established books of business.

 South Florida is a strong market for young agents

-South Florida's market has specific dynamics that benefit young agents.
-The region's culture is relatively youth-friendly — particularly in Miami-Dade and Broward, where social media fluency, multicultural communication skills, and digital marketing proficiency are valued.
-The luxury market is more challenging (older buyers expect experienced representation), but the $300,000–$600,000 range has a large pool of buyers in their 30s and 40s who are comfortable with younger agents.
+South Florida has specific dynamics that benefit young agents.
+The region's culture is relatively youth-friendly, particularly in Miami-Dade and Broward, where social media fluency, multicultural communication skills, and digital marketing proficiency are valued.
+The luxury market is harder (older buyers expect experienced representation), but the $300,000 to $600,000 range has a large pool of buyers in their 30s and 40s who are comfortable working with younger agents.

 What 18-year-old agents should focus on first

-In your first year, your goal isn't to maximize income — it's to build skills, knowledge, and a track record.
-Specifically:
+In your first year, the goal is not to maximize income.
+It is to build skills, knowledge, and a track record.
+That means:

-- Close 5–10 transactions (as a buyer's agent on a team is fine)
+- Closing 5 to 10 transactions (working as a buyer's agent on a team counts)

-- Study your local market until you know comps in your target zip codes cold
+- Studying your local market until you know comps in your target zip codes cold

-- Build your database — every person you meet is a future client or referral
+- Building your database, because every person you meet is a future client or referral

-- Get comfortable with contracts, negotiations, and transaction management
+- Getting comfortable with contracts, negotiations, and transaction management

-The agents who start at 18 and are still in the business at 28 are often the most successful in their markets — they built their foundations early.
-If you're considering a real estate career in South Florida, reach out to our team.
-We're happy to talk through what starting in this market actually looks like.
+Agents who start at 18 and are still in the business at 28 are often the most successful in their markets.
+They built their foundations early.
+If you are considering a real estate career in South Florida, reach out to our team.
+We are happy to talk through what starting in this market actually looks like.
 For official licensing steps, visit the Florida DBPR Real Estate Commission.